 Jimmy Lee's Homepage

-“Education without values, as useful as it is, seems to make a man more clever devil.
+“Education without values, as useful as it is, seems rather to make a man more clever devil.”
 C.S.
 Lewis

 Jimmy considers himself a fairly athletic person.
-Besides being a mediocre table-tennis and soccer player, Jimmy has started long distance running as a hobby to torture his body and clean up his soul (if there is one).
-His immediate next goal is to finish a full marathon under 4 hours (achieved his personal best of 4 hours 4 minutes 33 seconds painfully at the 29eme Marathon International de Paris).
-He also claimed the “Fastest Old Men” title (Staff Category) at the 2005 New Asia College Happy Run event (can you find me there?), dashing approximately 7.5K from the New Asia College to the Prince of Wales Hospital.
-Together with his good partner, Ronald Chung, Jimmy captured the 2nd Runners-Up in the Men's Double Table-Tennis Event of the 2005 Hong Kong Teacher Tennis and Table-Tennis Competition.
+Besides being a mediocre table-tennis and soccer player, Jimmy started long distance running in year 2000 as a hobby to torture his body and clean up his soul (if there is one).
+His immediate next goal is to finish a full marathon under 4 hours (achieved his personal best of 4 hours 4 minutes 33 seconds painfully at the 29eme Marathon International de Paris), although his running career is in semi-hibernation now.
+He also claimed the “Fastest Old Men” title (Staff Category) at the 2005 New Asia College Happy Run event (can you find him there?), dashing approximately 7.5K from the New Asia College to the Prince of Wales Hospital.
+Together with his good and long-time partner, Ronald Chung, Jimmy captured the 2nd Runners-Up in the Men's Double Table-Tennis Event of the 2005 Hong Kong Teacher Tennis and Table-Tennis Competition.
+Jimmy reached the peak of his totally-non-professional career by partnering with CC Ah Lung to claim the championship in the Men’s Double Event of the CUHK Staff Table-Tennis Tournament in 2011 and again in 2013.
+He also captured the 4th place in the 2013 Joint U Table Tennis Invitation Match, in which the CUHK team did very well.
+Look at the “angry” player in action at the 2011 Hong Kong Teacher Table-Tennis Competition, in which our CUHK team captured the team championship.
 On the social side, Jimmy enjoys alcohol sampling (see the pretending connoisseur in action) and random rumbling.
 Jimmy is fortunate to have many good friends and colleagues.
-Besides being good companions to Jimmy in many activities, they care also about his spiritual behavior and purity.
+Besides being good companions to Jimmy in many activities, they care also about his spiritual behavior and purity with K.H.
+Wong presenting him the nice t-shirt.
+His good colleague, K.H.
+Lee, gave him a bottle of ultimate sports drink for marathoners (a.k.a.
+Chinese vodka) to ease his training pain.

 If you are bored, take a look at some of the quotes, jokes, and writings and proverbs that Jimmy has collected over the years (some in Chinese).
-May I share this present with you all?
+Please share this present with all.
 Also, this Management Lesson would certainly benefit you for a lifetime.
+What is the truth in the corporate world?
+It depends on the viewing angle.
 This amazing piece relates coffee, coffee cups, and life (read it even if you don’t like coffee).
 If you are male, don’t miss this Cautionary Tale for Men (in Chinese) which teaches us all an important lesson.
 Everyone has parents, and everyone should read this (in Chinese).
-We don’t want to be the cause of a heart-attack, do we?
+We don’t want to be the cause of a heart-attack (in Chinese), do we?
 You may change your personal philosophy after seeing this Tibetian Monks’ sand art (in Chinese).
-On the more serious side, the commencement address by Steve Jobs at the Stanford University tells the making of a true pioneer.
-Jimmy hopes that you will enjoy and learn from these writings as much as he did.
+Are you upset today?
+If so, read this (in Chinese).
+The commencement address by Steve Jobs at the Stanford University tells the making of a true pioneer.
+Are you the ants in this fable (Chinese and English)?
+If you are nostalgic about Hong Kong, don’t miss this wonderful photo collection of Hong Kong dated back to 1946 (captions in Chinese).
+This (in Chinese) will soothe you from the midlife crisis.
+Jimmy teaches, and this is what his classroom is like.
+Jimmy researches, and this is academic freedom.
+Jimmy is a professor, and that’s what others think of him.
+Jimmy learns a lot from EWD1110, in which Dijsktra commented on the unhealthy direction that the academia is heading.
+Believe it or not, more can become less.
+After reading this, Jimmy is speechless too.
+Kind words for (big and small) teenagers.
+Jimmy hopes that you will enjoy and learn from his collection as much as he did.

 Address: